antoniobytedev-vitis/vitis-workshop/course/4.Internal memory use/4.2 Memory conflicts/exercise/readme.md

 # TASK
-Synthesize the code 4 times:
+Synthesize the code 4 times, applying the following changes to bufferA, bufferB and C:

-One without array partitioning.
+One without array partitioning

 One using cyclic partitioning with factor 4.